LSCogill/SatelliteDerived_ET_RSA/B_Evaluate_ETEnsemble/1_Collate ensemble ET time series/README.md

 # Step 1

-This step involves deriving time series evapotranspiration (mm/month) datasets using a mean ensemble model in Google Colab via the Earth Engine API.
+This step involves deriving a time series evapotranspiration (mm/month) dataset for each of the 14 flux tower sites using a mean ensemble model in Google Colab via the Earth Engine API.

 ## Instructions:
 ### Acquire ensemble ET time series dataset using the ensemble of best performing individual satellite-derived ET products